 Bios update needed if you want to use older motherboards

-The 3400G is AMD’s current flagship APU and is widely considered to be the world’s most powerful thanks to the integrated graphics the chip comes paired with.
+The 3400G is AMD’s older-gen flagship APU and is widely considered to be one of the world’s most powerful thanks to the integrated graphics the chip comes paired with.
 Unlike the 3200G, the 3400G comes with 4cores and 8threads, 6MB of cache, and the impressive VEGA 11 graphics engine.

 It clocks at 3.7GHz with a boost clock speed of 4.2GHz which is a vast improvement over its predecessor.
 According to AMD, the Ryzen 5 3400G comes with high-quality metal TIM and is supported by AMD’s precision boost overdrive.
 This is a feature that auto overclocks the chip whenever it feels fit to do so.

 The iGPU operates at 1,400MHz base clock making it 150MHz faster than the 2400G.
 Like the 3200G, this chip comes with AMD’s Wraith Spire CPU cooler.

 If all that didn’t impress you, then the price tag is sure to change that.
 It retails at under $150 which is fantastic value for money.
 Especially when you consider the 2400G debuted at $170.

 AMD Ryzen 5 2400G